Inside The Series

 A global experience

-After three European seasons visiting international-grade venues, the creators of the Extreme Sailing Series took the circuit towards the East, to tackle the highly promising yet challenging Asian markets and spectator crowds, as well as venturing into America for the first time in 2011 .
+After three European seasons visiting international-grade venues, the creators of the Extreme Sailing Series took the circuit towards the East, to tackle the highly promising yet challenging Asian markets and spectator crowds, as well as venturing into America for the first time in 2011.
 OC Sport, Executive Chairman, Mark Turner: “Venturing into new territories is a result of the same logic that makes us think outside the box and always try to redefine the sport of sailing.”
 That spirit of challenge does not only induce changes on the water, and the Extreme Sailing Series has set new standards in terms of B2B hospitality, offering a complete package, tailored to the teams and sponsors needs.
-In 2013 the Extreme Sailing Series will have its third truly global circuit spanning eight venues and three continents, and starting in Muscat Oman for the third consecuitve year on the 5th March, 2013.
+In 2014 the Extreme Sailing Series will have its fourth truly global circuit spanning eight venues and three continents, and starting in Singapore for the second consecuitve year.

 A long line of great men

 In 2012, eight world class international teams - and three wilcard entries from Qingdao, Cardiff and Rio - lined up over seven Acts and went head to head in what was a spectaular year of competition.

 A stellar cast of top professional sailors who between them could boast 21 Olympic campaigns, 36 AC campaigns, 7 circumnavigations and 47 World Championship wins competed on some of the worlds fastest boats on intense stadium arena's over seven international venues.